100 speeches in 100 days of war: Zelenskyy rallies Ukraine

 “We do not need new dead people here,” he said.
 “Take care of your children so they do not become villains, do not send them to the army.
 Do whatever you can to keep them alive.
 At home.”

-In his video address Friday marking the 100 days, Zelenskyy said many words and numbers are associated with the war, but “there are three words for which we have been fighting for a hundred days after eight years: ‘peace,’ ‘victory,’ ‘Ukraine.’
+In his video address Friday on the war's 100th day, Zelenskyy said many words and numbers are now associated with the war, but “there are three words for which we have been fighting for 100 days after eight years: ‘peace,’ ‘victory,’ ‘Ukraine.’
 Glory to Ukraine!”

-In justifying the invasion, Russian President Vladimir Putin says he is saving Ukraine from the “drug addicts and neo-Nazis” of Zelenskyy’s government.
-He has ignored Zelenskyy’s calls for a meeting.
+In justifying the Feb.
+24 invasion, Russian President Vladimir Putin said he was saving Ukraine from the “drug addicts and neo-Nazis” of Zelenskyy’s government.
+He has since ignored Zelenskyy’s calls for a meeting.

 Back in June 2019, shortly after Zelenskyy was elected president, Putin was asked why he hadn’t congratulated the new Ukrainian leader.
 In a condescending response, Putin seemed to write off the actor-turned-president.